MatthewKaes/Perimortem/README.md

 Third-party dependencies are currently limited to:
 * `Bazel` (build system)

-The toolchain is configured for `clang` as the main compiler.
+The project uses an in progress self hosted custom extensible toolchain + language platform called `Tetrodotoxin` using its own compiler `Puffer`, but also supports `clang` as the secondary toolchain for C++ interop support.

 ### How to build